EduAgent/EduAgent/README.md

 #### TODO

 - Some variables in the codes and datasets are not exactly the same as depicted in the paper.
 We will update them soon.
+- We are optimizing the codes so that it is easier to understand the code structures.